Remboooo/catvid/README.md

 ### 3. Read the help
 Once the requirements are in place, you can use `./catvid --help` (Linux) or `catvid --help` (Windows) in this folder

-You may want to add the catvid folder to your PATH to be able to use the tool from anywhere (and without the `./` on Linux).
+You may want to add the `catvid` folder to your PATH to be able to use the tool from anywhere (and without the `./` on Linux).

 Examples
 --------
-### Concatenate multiple MPEG-2 AVI files
+### Concatenate multiple equally encoded MPEG-2 AVI files without transcoding
 This is the original use for this tool; concatenating AVI files originating from miniDV tapes into one big one while writing out a .txt and .xlsx file describing the source scenes, their date/time info and where to find them in the resulting video.
+This uses the 'copydv' preset which determines how to tell FMPEG to concatenate video files.
+List all of them using the commandline parameter '-P'.

-`catvid 1.avi 2.avi -o out.avi`
+`catvid -p copydv 1.avi 2.avi -o out.avi`

-Takes in multiple MPEG-2 AVI files and writes them into one big `out.avi`, and writing a description of what files ended up where in the output to `out.txt` and `out.xlsx`.
+Takes in multiple MPEG-2 AVI files and writes them into one big `out.avi`, and writes a description of what files ended up where in the output to `out.txt`, `out.xlsx` and `out.cvc` which is a 'collection file' that allows later re-processing of the same inputs using different presets or different output formats.

-**NOTE:** this *only* works for MPEG-2 AVI input files with equal recording parameters, such as scene files extracted from a miniDV tape.
-It will *not* work for MP4 or MKV or anything that can't be concatenated using the `ffmpeg` `concat` input protocol.
+**NOTE:** This method keeps the metadata such as recording time, but only works for MPEG-2 AVI files.

 ### Concatenate multiple MP4 files
 This extends the tool for use with modern cameras.
+It concatenates the input files using the 'concat' FFMPEG demuxer and copies the streams to the target format without re-encoding.

+`catvid c0001.mp4 c0002.mp4 -o out.mkv`

+**NOTE:** This only works for extremely similar video files, i.e. different scenes from one specific camera shot at the same quality settings.

+### Transcode multiple MP4 files

+This extends the tool for use with multiple scenes shot at different settings.
 It simultaneously concatenates the input files and re-encodes them to a target format.
-It uses a encoding 'preset'.
-You can list all of them using `-l`.
-The default preset is 'copy' which can only be used for MPEG-2 recordings (see previous example).
+It can also be used to e.g. re-encode a video file to 1080p directly from multiple source files.
-For MP4 recordings, we need to use a different one.
-Currently we can choose between `4k` and `1080p`, both of which use libx265 to encode with a default quality rate factor of 28 and a FLAC encoded audio stream.
+Currently we can choose between the presets `4k` and `1080p`, both of which use libx265 to encode with a default quality rate factor of 28 and a FLAC encoded audio stream.

 `catvid -p 1080p c0001.mp4 c0002.mp4 -o out.mkv`

 **NOTE:** the output file format must be MKV because other containers don't currently support a FLAC audio stream.

 ### Further notes
-Suggestions are very welcome on how to achieve direct copying of the input audio/video streams into one output file for non-MPEG-2 files, so more similar to how the `copy` preset works for MPEG-2 files.
-This should be many orders of magnitudes faster and prevents quality loss for the `4k` preset.

 Many more options are available than described in the examples; use `catvid --help` to see them all.